carry0987/SwitchBox-JS/README.md

 # SwitchBox-JS
-A library for create switcher via checkbox
+A JS library for create switcher via checkbox